-Inoperable smoke detectors are a serious health threat and will be treated by the PHA as an emergency (24-hour) fail item.
-If the smoke detector is not operating properly the PHA will contact the owner by phone and request the owner to repair the smoke detector within twenty-four (24) hours.
-The PHA will re-inspect the unit the following day.
+Inoperable smoke detectors are a serious health threat and will be treated by the HACB as an emergency (24-hour) fail item.
+If the smoke detector is not operating properly the HACB will contact the owner by phone and request the owner to repair the smoke detector within twenty-four (24) hours.
+The HACB will re-inspect the unit the following day.
 Owners are responsible for providing and replacing old batteries for battery powered units.
 Tenants will be instructed not to tamper with smoke detectors or remove batteries.
-If the PHA determines that the family has purposely disconnected the smoke detector (by removing batteries or other means), the family will be required to repair the smoke detector within twenty-four (24) hours and the PHA will re-inspect the unit the following day.
+If the PHA determines that the family has purposely disconnected the smoke detector (by removing batteries or other means), the family will be required to repair the smoke detector within twenty-four (24) hours and the HACB will re-inspect the unit the following day.

-The PHA will issue a Notice of Default to any family determined to have purposely disconnected the unit's smoke detector.
-The warning will state that deliberate disconnection of the unit's smoke detector is a health and fire hazard and is considered a violation of the HQS.
+Deliberate disconnection of the unit's smoke detector is a health and fire hazard and is considered a violation of the HQS.
+Units with repeated disconnected smoke detectors may be issued a termination.